-Twitter, Inc. [TWTR] – A worthy stock for long-term investors
+Twitter, Inc. [TWTR] – A worthy Stock for long-term investors

 Twitter, Inc. [NYSE:TWTR]: Analyst Rating and Earnings

-Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on Tue 28 Apr (In 76 Days).
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Tue 28 Apr (In 74 Days).

 Fundamental Analysis of Twitter, Inc. [TWTR]